Become a new you in 3 years or less

 Dual Credit Option for Taking Graduate Level Courses

 Dual Credit Options are available for the Atlanta, Brookfield, Kenosha, Madison and Minneapolis locations for students who qualify.
 This option is not available for New Orleans, Tampa or Orlando students.
-Undergraduate Course Graduate Course NSG 324 Evidence Based Practice in Nursing NU 560 – Research Methods and Evidence-based Practice NSG 421 Nursing Informatics NU 525 – Technology & Nursing Informatics and Advanced Practice NSG 423 Policy, Trends, & Ethics in Nursing HA 610 – Health Policy and Management See Academic Information for full requirements under title Dual Credit-Undergraduate Students Taking MSN Program Courses.
+See Academic Information for full requirements under title Dual Credit-Undergraduate Students Taking MSN Program Courses.
+Undergraduate Course Graduate Course Equivalency NSG 321 Advanced Leadership and Management NU 530 Organizational Systems and Behaviors NSG 324 Evidence Based Practice in Nursing NU 560 Research Methods and Evidence-Based Practice NSG 421 Nursing Informatics NU 525 Technology and Nursing Informatics in Advanced Practice NSG 423 Policy, Trends, & Ethics in Nursing HA 610 Health Policy and Management See Academic Information for full requirements under title Dual Credit-Undergraduate Students Taking MSN Program Courses.

 Required Courses in General Education